binocarlos/ambassadord-speedtest/README.md

 We pass the folder that `haproxy.cfg` is in:

-This starts a single consul and ambassadord - make sure hte IP variable is set to an accessible IP on your machine.
+This starts a single consul and ambassadord - make sure the IP variable is set to an accessible IP on your machine.

 ```
 $ docker run -ti --rm \